Robotica-gr/PanEll/README.md

 -POTENTIAL BUYERS: Oh, that's very interesting, but can we see it in action, maybe a demo?

 -TEAM: Of course! {we do scenarios, describing robot movements} Here you will see the robot operating.
-In addition to scanning,indentifing and replacing ,it also cleans.
+In addition to scanning,indentifing and replacing, it also cleans.

 -POTENTIAL BUYERS: Oh, it cleans too?

 -TEAM: Well, why not.
 Using compressed air and water collected from the rain our system is able to clean the  solar panels contactless therefore causing no harm to it’s surface.

-- OTENTIAL BUYERS: I’m Impressed !
+-POTENTIAL BUYERS: I’m Impressed !

 -TEAM: At first we had something else in mind.
 We had thought that the bridge would simply pass and look for problematic panels .
 In other words, it would save you the trouble of searching for the faulty ones, but this idea improved, and eventually we designed it in such a way that it could also replace them.
 In addition , you may not care about this from a buisness point of view but all the solar panels in the world that are currently installed will be eventually replaced within 10-15 years because solar farms would rather replace all their panels than search for the faulty ones when their energy production drops, which means a huge amount of  waste.
 So basically, apart from reaching the maximum efficiency of the panels, we also save a  tremendous amount of pollution.